dangaiden/blog/content/post/2022/cka-exam-experience.md

 - Stop control-plane components.

-Proceed to move manifests file from (default) location: ```/etc/kubernetes/manifests``` or stop the appropiate service within the master node (in case is installed as service).
+Proceed to move manifests files from (default) location: ```/etc/kubernetes/manifests``` or stop the appropriate service within the master node (in the case is installed as a service).

 ---